gurnec/btcrecover/extract-privkey/README.md

     cd \Users\Chris\Downloads\btcrecover-master\extract-privkey
     C:\python27\python extract-multibit-privkey.py multibit-20140407200743.key

-Of course, you need to replace the private key filename with yours.
+Of course, you need to replace the private key file name with yours.
 You should get a message which looks like this as a result:

     MultiBit partial first encrypted private key, salt, and crc in base64: bWI6sTaHldcBFFj9zlgNpO1szOwy8elpl20OWgj+lA==